tmehta813/androidinternviewsquestions/README.md

 * What is IPC inter process communication
 * What is memory leak, How do you detect memory leaks

-### These questions link can be found on a single text file in main branch, Just copy the links in webbrowser.
+### Al these links can be found in a single text file
-* If you find these questions useful, feel feel to drop star
+* If you find these useful, Don't forget to drop a star
+* All the best for your interviews :)